CommerceExperts/open-commerce-search/docs/integration_guideline.md

 ### Arranged Search

 In parallel to the Search GET-API there is also the POST API that comes with one more possibility: injecting explicitly defined documents into the "natural" search result.
-Therefor one or more 'product sets' are defined with the request.
+Therefore one or more 'product sets' are defined with the request.
 The products defined by those product sets are then part of the response in the specified order.

 TODO: difference between static and dynamic product sets